 Buy Low Sell High: A High Frequency Trading Perspective

 We develop a High Frequency (HF) trading strategy where the HF trader uses her superior speed to process information and to post limit sell and buy orders.
-By introducing a multi-factor self-exciting process we allow for feedback effects in market buy and sell orders and the shape of the limit order book (LOB).
+By introducing a multi-factor mutually-exciting process we allow for feedback effects in market buy and sell orders and the shape of the limit order book (LOB).
 Our model accounts for arrival of market orders that influence activity, trigger one-sided and two-sided clustering of trades, and induce temporary changes in the shape of the LOB.
-We also model the impact that market orders and news have on the short-term drift of the midprice (short-term-alpha).
+We also model the impact that market orders have on the short-term drift of the midprice (short-term-alpha).
 We show that HF traders who do not include predictors of short-term-alpha in their strategies are driven out of the market because they are adversely selected by better informed traders and because they are not able to profit from directional strategies.

-Keywords: Algorithmic Trading, High Frequency Trading, Short Term Alpha, Adverse Selection, Self-Exciting Processes, Hawkes processes
+Keywords: Algorithmic Trading, High Frequency Trading, Short Term Alpha, Adverse Selection, Self-Exciting Processes, Hawkes Processes

 JEL Classification: C6, C61, C63, G1, G10, G12, G17, G60